 Eupatorium serotinum Michx. is the correct and accepted scientific name for the Late Boneset.
 It was named and described as such by André Michaux in Flora Boreali-Americana (Michaux) in 1803.

 The genus, Eupatorium L., was named and described as such by Carl von Linnaeus in the second edition of the first volume of Species Plantarum in 1753

 As of 12-22-21 when this page was last updated, Plants of the World Online lists 61 accepted species in the Eupatorium genus.
-It is a member of the plant family Asteraceae with a total of 1,679 genera.
+It is a member of the plant family Asteraceae with a total of 1,678 genera.
 Those numbers are likely to change as updates are made on POWO.
 The number of genera in this family fluctuates quite often.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I took the photos of the Eupatorium serotinum in the pasture next to my backyard.
 Of course, there are several small colonies here and there but this one was quite handy.
 I have identified three species of Eupatorium here on the farm and E. serotinum and E. altissimum were somewhat difficult to tell apart.
 Eupatorium perfoliatum is easy to tell because of its leaves.